ostroluge/ActionsAndPool/README.txt

-Project 2 : Actions And the Pool
+Project 2 : Simulation of a  Pool
 ==============
 Names:
 LEFEBVRE Alexandre